neilpeterson/talk-terraform-workshop/08-terraform-modules/README.md

 ## Create a Terraform module

 Tricks on you, the configuration that we have been building is set up to function as a Terraform module.
-All Terraform configurations are Terraform modules.
+All Terraform configurations are esentially Terraform modules.

-To use the hello world configuration as a module, navigate one directory up from where the hello-world configuration is stored.
+To use the hello world configuration as a module, navigate back to the root of terraform-modules directory that you created earlier in this workshop.
 Create a new directory named `hello-world-from-module`.

 ```
-cd ../
 mkdir hello-world-from-module
 cd hello-world-from-module
 ```